w32agobot/SKY130_SAR-ADC/openlane/README.md

 I suggest to copy the lef and gds file to your openlane-design `src`-directory.

 ### Modify the lib files, add your custom cell
+The LIB Files (Liberty Timing Format) contains timing-tables for calculation of Slack etc..
+Some comercial tools offer LIB data generators, but I know of no script to generate this data with open source and sky130, yet.
+Just keep in mind that Optimizations are disabled in this workflow anyways, and the results may contain wrong timing-data if the tables are not updated, but anyways if you exactly know what you want for place&route then just update the header and ignore the timings.

 Copy the `ff` `ss` and `tt` library files from `/foss/pdk/sky130A/libs.ref/sky130_fd_sc_hd/lib/` to `/foss/designs/<PROJECT-NAME>/openlane/<CELL-NAME>/src/sky130/`.
-You need to add your custom-cell defines at the end of the file.
+You need to add the data of your custom standardcells.
-To get the openlane-workflow running just copy one of the existing std-cells and update cell-name, ports, area, etc. You can update cell timings in the future if neeed, but it is not necessary for GDSII generation since optimizations are not supported in this workflow anyways.
+Easiest way is to just copy one of the existing std-cells and update cell-name, ports, area, etc. You can update cell timings in the future if neeed.

 ### Naming convention
 `sky130_<Vendor>_<Lib>_<Lib_Type>_<Cellname>`